 If for some reason you need to convey the idea of "cool" and have a limited vocabulary, you can always use a word you probably already know, bueno, which means "good."
 It's not a particularly cool word and doesn't come across as colloquial, but it will get most of your idea across.
 And of course, you can always use the superlative form, buenísimo, for something that's especially good.

 To convey the idea of "cool" in a more colloquial way, you'll need to go beyond what most Spanish-English dictionaries offer.
 To find out how the idea is conveyed in the language that Spanish speakers use in real life, one of our forum participants recently asked the question, "How do you say 'cool'?"
-You can read the original discussion here.
 What follows is a considerably edited version of that discussion (and the posts originally written in Spanish have been loosely translated to English).

 Chabela: How do you says "cool," like "that's cool!"
 What do the teenagers say?
 I know it can't be translated directly, but ...